 Why you should volunteer in Africa

 Most people think that in Africa, poverty and diseases are widespread.
 But the media tends to exaggerate stories and this scares away potential volunteers from coming to Africa.
-The Media and journalists often focuses on reporting the problems in Africa but they don’t report the positive things in Africa.
+The Media and journalists often focus on reporting the problems in Africa.
+But they don’t report the positive things in Africa.

-If every person judged a location based upon news, they would probably never travel, the truth is very little media coverage is given to positive stories leaving the general public to know less about the realities of a given region.
+If every person judged a location based upon the news, they would probably never travel.
+The truth is very little media coverage is given to positive stories.
+Leaving the general public to know less about the realities of a given region.
 However, it is very important to get the right information concerning any region that one wishes to volunteer in.

 The African continent is facing an economic boom that is lowering the rate of poverty.
 The increasing GDP is contributing to huge strides in education and healthcare.
-The continent has already seen its per capital income double since the year of 2000 and the life expectancy has increased by one year every three years in the last decades.
+The continent has already seen its per capita income double since the year 2000.
+And the life expectancy has increased by one year every three years in the last decades.
 The HIV/AIDS infection rates and malaria deaths are down to 23% and 27% respectively.

-The world can help to improve Africa in two ways; either by buying the African products and the other is to volunteer in Africa and spreading diverse skills.
-The volunteering programs in Africa are a two for one deal; volunteers get to directly support local communities while also helping the overall economy.
+The world can help to improve Africa in two ways; either by buying the African products and other is volunteering in Africa and spreading diverse skills.
+The volunteering programs in Africa are a two-for-one deal; volunteers get to directly support local communities while also helping the overall economy.

-The African continent is full of friendly people and volunteering in Africa will enable you meet with genuine smiles, diverse culture, hospitable beings and multiplicity of languages.
+The African continent is full of friendly people.
+And volunteering in Africa will enable you to meet with genuine smiles, diverse cultures, hospitable beings, and a multiplicity of languages.

-It is a myth that everywhere in Africa is dangerous and violent and this is one of the top misconception about volunteering in Africa.
-The media plays a big role in spreading this idea because often times most volunteers are only exposed to Africa through news, social media and printed materials.
+It is a myth that everywhere in Africa is dangerous and violent and this is one of the top misconceptions about volunteering in Africa.
+The media plays a big role in spreading this idea.
+Because often most volunteers are only exposed to Africa through news, social media, and printed materials.

-Africa is a big continent and the second largest on earth and it is as big as China, India, the United States and some parts of Europe put together; it is ideally too big to generalize, so when you do read about dangers or epidemics in Africa, it is important to check out where it is actually occurring on the map.
+Africa is a big continent and the second largest on earth.
+And it is as big as China, India, the United States and some parts of Europe put together; it is ideally too big to generalize, so when you do read about dangers or epidemics in Africa; it is important to check out where it is occurring on the map.

 For instance, the Ebola outbreak and other epidemics are so rare in East Africa.
 Yet the distance from Uganda to Botswana in the South of Africa is further than the distance from California to New York.

-Lots of people think that the only way to travel through Africa is on a budget breaking flight and an Uber-Luxurious safari.
+Lots of people think that the only way to travel through Africa is on a budget-breaking flight and an Uber-Luxurious safari.
 This could not be more wrong!
-Flight costs to and from Africa greatly vary and there are a number of countries that you can explore on your own instead of participating in a guided tour.
-In fact many people find that the best way to actually experience the culture and people of this beautiful continent is to stay, travel and eat locally.
+Flight costs to and from Africa greatly vary and there are several countries that you can explore on your own instead of participating in a guided tour.
+Many people find that the best way to experience the culture and people of this beautiful continent is to stay, travel and eat locally.
 The good news is that this is also very affordable.

-Therefore, the reasons why you have to volunteer in Africa is because most parts of Africa for decades have been at peace, filled with friendly people, affordable, inspiring and diverse continent.
-Choosing to volunteer in Africa will make your stay more amazing and unique because each day is a learning opportunity and as well a chance to share skills with the locals.
+Therefore, the reason why you have to volunteer in Africa is that most parts of Africa for decades have been at peace.
+Filled with friendly people, affordable, inspiring, and diverse continent.
+Choosing to volunteer in Africa will make your stay more amazing and unique.
+Because each day is a learning opportunity and as well a chance to share skills with the locals.